dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-### LISP Control-Plane considerations
+### LISP control plane considerations

 The current LISP control-plane (LISP-CP) specification {{?I-D.ietf-lisp-rfc6833bis}}
-is data-plane agnostic and can serve as control-plane for different data-plane protocols (beyond the LISP data-plane).
+is data-plane agnostic and can serve as control plane for different data-plane protocols (beyond the LISP data-plane).
 LISP-CP offers different mechanisms to register, request, notify and update ID-Loc mappings between ID-LOC data-plane elements and the ID-LOC Mapping System.
 In the sections below we describe how